Message from the Associate Dean for External Relations and Field Placement

 The Office of Field Placement prides itself on courteous and compassionate service, and the staff works diligently to meet the individual needs of each student to the greatest extent possible.
 I hope that you will take the time to explore our site to learn more about the purpose and process of field placement.
 University supervisors and cooperating mentors will also find the website useful.
 It contains polices, timelines, and frequently used, essential document and forms -- organized specifically for each professional involved in supporting School of Education students as they gain experience in the field component of their degree requirements.
 Thank you and I wish you the best during this exciting time in your professional career.

-Associate Dean for External Relations, Field Placement, and Recruitment
+Associate Dean for External Relations and Field Placement

 School of Education